|

 MANDATORY DOCUMENTS:

 A. International Ocean Freight Bill of Lading – Ocean freight carrier's transport document.
-Shows shipping commodity, cargo routing, consigner, and consignee information, etc. It acts as a title for shipping goods.
+It shows commodity, cargo routing, consigner, and consignee information, etc. It acts as a title for exporting goods.

 B.1.
 For commercial international ocean freight shipments - a Commercial Invoice.
 A complete description of the commodity being shipped.